 Fennel, or Foeniculum vulgare (in Latin), often used in all Mediterranean areas is a long perennial plant with dill like looking leaves and sturdy stems which can grow up to 2m height.
 Parts used are seeds, roots, and leaves.

 Indigestion is an unpleasant feeling of discomfort in the upper abdomen or your chest.
 Acid indigestion can be felt in the pit of your stomach, usually caused by acid irritating the stomach lining.
 Many people also report feeling of being bloated or full.
 Why Is Fennel Your Best Friend During The Tasty Holidays?

 Common causes of indigestion are overeating, eating fatty or spicy foods.
-Usually all these symptoms occur during the delicious holiday seasons when there is an abundance of food in front us and we somehow forget what we are supposed to eat and what foods we are supposed to avoid.
+Usually, all these symptoms occur during the good holiday seasons when there is an abundance of food in front us, and we somehow forget what we are supposed to eat and what foods we are meant to avoid.

 A solution for indigestion and heartburn is to strengthen your stomach.
 This is when FENNEL SEEDS STEP IN!

 As already mentioned, heartburn and acid indigestion problems appear when eating specific foods, drinking alcohol, eating too much too fast, drinking too much caffeine, or when we have a little bit of too much of everything, causing symptoms such as heartburn, a burning pain in the chest, burping, and loss of appetite.

-Rich in magnesium, vitamin C and beta carotene, fennel seeds not only stimulate digestion, but according to Dr. Oz, herbalists are using fennel seeds in different herbal remedies such as: relieving intestinal spasms or cramps, relieving or expelling gas, to STRENGTHEN STOMACH and to soothe the pain.
+Rich in magnesium, vitamin C and beta-carotene, fennel seeds not only stimulate digestion but according to Dr Oz, herbalists are using fennel seeds in different herbal remedies such as: relieving intestinal spasms or cramps, reducing or expelling gas, to STRENGTHEN STOMACH and to soothe the pain.
 When taken as a tea, fennel can relax your intestinal system.
 When chewed, fennel seeds can help you get rid of acid indigestion, which is a feeling you experience in your stomach.
 And when it comes to your heartburn symptoms, they will banish in not more than ten minutes.

 This is why fennel seeds are the best friends to have around during holiday seasons: to help you get rid of the discomfort of occasional heartburn caused by an acid reflux.